thejasvibr/thejasvibr.github.io/pages/index.md

 I'm a behavioural and sensory biologist interested in studying how animals do the crazy things they do.
 Some of the animals I've studied (and am studying) are social spiders, bats, and...plants.
-I like to mix behavioural observations, sensory measurements, modelling and technology with lots of  Python code everywhere and understand more about the how and why of animal behaviour.
+I like to mix behavioural observations, sensory measurements, modelling and technology with lots of  Python code everywhere to understand more about the how and why of animal behaviour.

 ![](../images/IMG_20200412_114027.jpg){height=300px}![](../images/setup.gif){height=300px}![](../images/ensonif.gif){height=300px}